Overview of Submissions Received

 FIGURE 1: WHO THE AUTHORITY SPOKE WITH

-The Authority is now focused on finalising the review.
-It will be based on the Authority’s own research and analysis and informed by the extensive consultation the Authority has undertaken as well as the submissions received.
-The Authority will publish the review, which will include findings and recommendations, by 31 December 2018.
+The Authority publisehd its report in December 2018.
+It is based on the Authority’s own research and analysis and informed by the extensive consultation the Authority has undertaken as well as the submissions received.

-Please note the overview is intended to reflect the feedback we have received so far.
+Please note the overview is intended to reflect the feedback we have received.
 It does not reflect the views of the Authority but rather the different views of stakeholders.

 TABLE 1: SUBMISSIONS